mkristian/rails-resty-gwt/README.md

 shortcomings
 ---------

-* ruby-maven might not support all possible configurations within the Gemfile, dito the maven DSL is not complete yet (from the maven point of view).
+* ruby-maven might not support all possible configurations within the Gemfile and the maven DSL is not complete yet (from the maven point of view).
-* there is bug in formating timestamps which might prevent a model to be changed since the "conflict" check always delivers conflict.
-* only String properties are implemented on the GWT side
 * and possible other things, but enjoy anyways ;-)